-- The characteristics of the patient with TB disease (e.g., whether the patient is likely to adhere to the regimen and follow treatment instructions) - The characteristics of the TB disease itself (e.g., multidrug-resistant versus drugsusceptible TB, AFB sputum smear-positive versus smear-negative, cavitary versus noncavitary) - The duration of current treatment (e.g., the patient has received standard multidrug antituberculosis therapy for two-to-three weeks or, if the patient AFB sputum smear that are negative or rarely positive, the threshold for treatment is four-to-seven days)44 - The environment(s) to which the patient will be returning
+- The characteristics of the patient with TB disease (e.g., whether the patient is likely to adhere to the regimen and follow treatment instructions) - The characteristics of the TB disease itself (e.g., multidrug-resistant versus drugsusceptible TB, AFB sputum smear-positive versus smear-negative, cavitary versus noncavitary) - The duration of current treatment (e.g., the patient has received standard multidrug antituberculosis therapy for two-to-three weeks or, if the patient AFB sputum smear that are negative or rarely positive, the threshold for treatment is four-to-seven days)45 - The patient is responding to therapy, decreased cough, improved appetite, increasing weight, etc.

+The environment(s) to which the patient will be returning

-Consultation is available through the TB Control Programs at the local health Districts or the Nevada State Health Division TB Control Program. (see table 4 for contact information)
+Consultation is available through the TB Control Programs at the local health Districts or the Nevada DPBH TB Program. (see table 4, p.2.15, for contact information)